Top 5 Residential Roofing Materials Compared: Which One Is Right for You?

 1. Wood—Wood shingles and wood shakes are beautiful, expensive, and highly combustible; wood shingles (sawn on top and bottom) and wood shakes (sawn on bottom, split on top) are usually made of red cedar and only rate a Class B fire rating (meaning, they catch and spread fire) but they do lend your home a warm, rustic charm

-3. Metal—The decades-long surge in residential metal roofing has transformed this industrial material into a trendy(and expensive) home product; high-quality, pricey metal roofing can last for half a century with proper installation and scrupulous maintenance, but installers command a top price for their highly specialized skills
+3. Metal—The decades-long surge in residential metal roofing has transformed this industrial material into a trendy(and expensive) home product.
+High-quality, pricey metal roofing can last for half a century with proper installation and scrupulous maintenance, but installers command a top price for their highly specialized skills.

-4. Slate—Akin to tile, slate roofing is heavy, long-lasting, extremely expensive to install, and rarely used; it is as brittle as tile and needs even less maintenance than metal roofing, but it can only be installed on a steep-slope roof that is specifically reinforced to handle the load
+4. Slate—Akin to tile, slate roofing is heavy, long-lasting, extremely expensive to install, and rarely used.
+It is as brittle as tile and needs even less maintenance than metal roofing, but it can only be installed on a steep-slope roof that is specifically reinforced to handle the load.

-No one roofing material is ideal for all residential applications.
-A metal roof may be perfect for your needs; you may hunger for a terracotta barrel tile roof.
+No roofing material is ideal for all residential applications.
+A metal roof may be perfect for your needs or you may hunger for a terracotta barrel tile roof.
 Slate may call to you as no other roofing material can.
 Each material has its benefits and its drawbacks.
 If you seek an economical alternative to all four costly choices we have mentioned, consider the simple, elegant asphalt shingle.

 Shingles